How To Add Languages in WordPress

 All of these WordPress translation plugins do great things, but unfortunately, creating an effective multilingual site requires much more than multiple languages.
 If you’re running a large website, things could already be running slow, and when you add additional languages to the mix, there’s no telling how the site will respond.

 This is why WP Engine has built an infrastructure that’s ideal for websites of any size.
-If you’re adding additional languages, you should expect additional traffic, and WP Engine is capable of handling that traffic regardless of language.
+If you’re adding additional languages, you should expect additional traffic, and WP Engine’s enterprise WordPress hosting platform is capable of handling that traffic regardless of language.
 Take a look at how we can make the most out of your multilingual website today.